NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Shared Clarity.md

 Granted by [[Feats/Shared Clarity|Shared Clarity]]

-Allies within 15 feet of you who failed the same saving throw against the same mental effect can also spend their reactions to reroll the failed saving throw with a +2 circumstance bonus.
+You can reroll the failed saving throw against the mental effect with a +2 circumstance bonus.

 *Source: Pathfinder Player Core*
 *ORC*